 \section{The minimal model \texorpdfstring{$\themm$}{A2(3,2)}}

 The previous \lcnamecref{sec:MinMod} gives a complete account of the irreducible positive-energy modules of the $\slthree$ minimal models.
-Because their spectral flow orbits give a complete set of irreducibles for the category $\awcatuv$ of weight $\minmoduv$-modules \cite{FutCla01}, we expect that these modules will form the building blocks of an associated $\slthree$ minimal model \cft.
+Together with their spectral flow orbits, we expect that these modules will form the building blocks of an associated $\slthree$ minimal model \cft.
 To test this, we shall explore the modularity of the characters and check if the Grothendieck fusion coefficients, as computed by the standard Verlinde formula of \cite{CreLog13,RidVer14}, are nonnegative integers.

 As we shall explain, technical reasons will restrict the present exploration to $\uu = 3$ and $\vv = 2$.
 This exploration is by no means trivial, nor is it without independent interest.
 In fact, the $\slthree$ minimal model $\themm$ is closely related to several other interesting logarithmic \voas\ including the $N=4$ superconformal minimal model with $c=-9$ \cite{AdaRea14}, the Feigin--Tipunin algebra $W_{A_2}^0(2)$ \cite{AdaPar20} and Semikhatov's octuplet algebra $W_{A_2}(2)$ \cite{SemNot13}.
 Further details concerning these relations may be found in the companion paper \cite{CreKaz21}.